 MeTra Mentoring Program

-Please note: We are in the process of internationalizing the program.
+We are in the process of internationalizing the program.
 At present, all workshops take place in German, but any individual coaching oppportunities associated with the workshops can usually take place in English, and mentees can be matched with English-speaking mentors upon request.
-If you are interested in participating but are unsure regarding your German level, please reach out to the head of the program for a consultation.
-The Gender Equality Office also offers a number of English-language workshops through its Maria von Linden Program which may be of interest to you.

-How does mentoring in science work?
+How does mentoring in academia work?

 Find out more below: